DewGew/Domoticz-Google-Assistant/README.md

 U_NAME = 'username'
 U_PASSWD = 'password'

-#Additional nicknames, room hint and acknowledgement for selected devices can be added:
+#Additional nicknames, room hint and acknowledgement (Yes or No) for selected devices can be added:
 DEVICE_CONFIG = {

     '135' : {                                     # domoticz's idx of the device
-            'nicknames' : ['Kitchen Blind One'],  # list of the nicknames 'room' : 'Kitchen' ,                  # room hint 'ack' : True},                        # acknowledgement (yes or no) for command execution '150' : {
+            'nicknames' : ['Kitchen Blind One'],  # list of the nicknames 'room' : 'Kitchen' ,                  # room hint 'ack' : True},                        # acknowledgement for command execution '150' : {
             'nicknames' : ['Dining Room Light'],
             'room' : 'Dining Room' },